Each page is designed to answer a specific career question, then route you into a personalized roadmap.

 Entry-Level Accounting Jobs With No Degree

-Entry-level accounting jobs that may be possible without a degree include accounting clerk, accounting assistant, bookkeeping assistant, AP clerk, AR clerk, payroll assistant, billing clerk, and office finance assistant.
-Employers vary, but no-degree applicants are strongest when they show Excel, accuracy, records, invoices, deadlines, and basic accounting vocabulary.
+Entry-level accounting jobs with no degree or limited experience can include accounting clerk, accounting assistant, bookkeeping assistant, junior bookkeeper, AP clerk, AR clerk, billing clerk, billing coordinator, payroll assistant, finance assistant, office finance assistant, and tax preparation assistant.
+These roles usually emphasize Excel, accuracy, records, invoices, deadlines, and basic accounting vocabulary.

 Read guide